 This site contains no information about the edibility or toxicity of mushrooms.

-Mycena pura, also known as the Poison Radish Ground Mycena, is a small or medium, variable agaric that comes in many different colours, usually with purple tints.
-Some are considered separate species or varieties; all smell of radishes.
-It grows typically in wooded and open habitats on humus-rich soil.
+Mycena pura, also known as the Poison Radish Ground Mycena, is a small to medium-sized agaric that exhibits significant colour variation, often displaying purple tints.
+Certain variations are recognized as separate species or varieties, but all of them emit a distinct radish odour.
+This species is commonly found in wooded and open habitats, thriving in humus-rich soil.

 adnexed to adnate, may be sinuate and notched; whitish or sometimes slightly pinkish to purplish; developing cross-veins with maturity.
-Spores
+Stem

 on the First Nature Web site.